DragDevAI/PF_VacGoWhere/README.md

 ## Credits

 ### Content
-The language for about, how-to-use and disclaimer sections were drafted by ~~me~~my evil twin brother who is a qualified lawyer to practice laws at the Supreme Court of Singapore.
+The language for about, how-to-use and disclaimer sections were drafted by ~~me~~my evil twin brother who claims himself to be a qualified person for the purpose of the Legal Professional Act of Singapore.

 The reset css content was copied from [Josh Comeau website](https://www.joshwcomeau.com/css/custom-css-reset/).